vibeus/vibe-website/content/blog/how-i-vibe-endless-events/index.md

 Because Vibe has a growing catalog of [app integrations](https://vibe.us/android-app-store/) and is designed to work with a variety of systems, Curran discovered that he could seamlessly communicate with clients, regardless of their preferred tech setup.

 “I think one of the greatest features about Vibe is that it’s just very agnostic to whatever systems they use,” Curran said.
-“Like your team’s company Slack or whatever the future tool is going to be, [Vibe] has the ability to evolve with that...It saves so much time for people like me, personally, because it’s all the tools that we work within.”
+“Like your team’s company Slack or whatever the future tool is going to be, [Vibe] has the ability to evolve with that…It saves so much time for people like me, personally, because it’s all the tools that we work within.”

 Uribe echoed Curran’s praise for the board’s accessibility, saying, “What I really like about the Vibe board is how easy it is to use, even if you aren’t super tech savvy or you’re working with clients that use different tools or different technologies.
 No matter who you are, what your experience level is, or what kind of technology you currently use, Vibe works really great for you.”

 Christl appreciates being able to elevate her presentations and creating more interesting, engaging ways to review complex information.
 “We’re having these meetings where we’re talking about very analytical things, but being able to add visuals to it is something that really taps into both parts of the brain, where you’re thinking in that creative way while also analyzing a problem while or discussing a really technical topic.
-I think that’s also exciting...It really brings an idea to life with those visual elements of the notepad.”
+I think that’s also exciting…It really brings an idea to life with those visual elements of the notepad.”

 ## Going forward

 With the live event industry evolving to accommodate new safety protocols while still delivering innovative events, Curran sees opportunities for Endless Events to bring their clients with them to the future of remote collaboration.

 “One thing that has changed is that a lot of our clients aren’t used to being 100 percent remote.
 So if before, a client wanted to do a strategy session and a design collaboration, they might say, ‘Can we just fly you to our office and do some whiteboarding in person?’” he explained.
 “Obviously that’s not possible now, so what’s been great about Vibe is that it allows us to be able to do those whiteboarding sessions with people who really weren’t used to this sort of technology.
 It’s so easy to use; you literally just pick it up, log in, and you’re good to go.”

 Christl acknowledges that it can be confusing to keep up with new technology solutions, especially when the pandemic has upended the way an entire industry operates.
 And while adopting new software might come more naturally, pairing it with the right hardware is what will truly create successful collaboration.